Sakthi9344/Policelog/README.md

 Step 5: Converting the row into corrected date and time formats and combining them to make it as timestamp Step 6: Connecting VS Code with Postgres SQL with necessary data and making it as auto comitting and defining the cursor for connection
 Step 7: Creating the database and loading the file into the created data base using SQLAlchemy.
+Step 8: Imported necessary packages related to streamlit Step 9: Created connection with Postgres SQL for establishing query with streamlit Step 10: Suitable queries made wrt the questions asked in the project file.